arungovindm2001/digitizing-prescriptions/README.md

 		5. Return to the previous screen to find  **Developer options**  near the bottom.
 		6. Scroll down and **enable USB debugging**.

- 5. Your device should be present on the virtual devices list.
+ 5. Your device should be present on the devices list.
  6. Run the app.
 The app will open in your phone.

- **WARNING:** The app is still in development stage.
-You might run into some issues while installing.

 ## Getting Started

 This project is a starting point for a Flutter application.